-It has simple to implement connections to the major ecommerce platforms, the essential features a small business needs and offers a free starter plan, which makes the decision especially easy.
+It has simple-to-implement connections to the major e-commerce platforms, the essential features a small business needs, and offers a free starter plan, which makes the decision especially easy.

-However, as our subscribers and business grew, we started to look more closely at our customers and realized that we really had three audience segments that we were marketing to but we didn’t have the systems in place to target them distinctly.
+However, as our subscribers and business grew, we started to look more closely at our customers and realized that we really had three audience segments that we were marketing to, but we didn’t have the systems in place to target them distinctly.

 It was about this time that I started noticing references to Klaviyo pop-up on e-commerce forums and it seemed to be used by a number of stores that were generating serious income.

-While MailChimp has erred on the idea of Simplicity, Klaviyo has struck a balance, with options to add google font choices, and more flexibility around adding more than 2 columns to design blocks.
+While MailChimp has erred on the idea of simplicity, Klaviyo has struck a balance, with options to add Google font choices, and more flexibility around adding more than 2 columns to design blocks.

 Analytics in MailChimp are deceivingly robust.
 Elegant charts and graphs offer global, list level insight but also allow you to drill down into each campaign or user.

 Instead, you can drill down into each list or segment to get insights into how they each performed.
 At the individual user level, Klaviyo allows you to see both email and website interactions, which MailChimp does not offer.
 It also makes it possible to gather very granular insights, such as the value of a specific form, that MailChimp doesn’t.

 Both MailChimp and Klaviyo offer chat or email but no phone support.
 Chat can be tedious when going back while troubleshooting a complex problem, email is only tenable for general questions.

 One of the key differences between MailChimp and Klaviyo is the way Lists are handled.
-In MailChimp, you should only have One list per website, then use groups and/or tags to further segment your subscribers.
+In MailChimp, you should only have one list per website, then use groups and/or tags to further segment your subscribers.

 Overall, Klaviyo’s structure gives you much more flexibility on how you can organize, segment and filter subscribers, allowing you to add custom properties and use detailed interaction data from Shopify, such as which products a user has viewed.

-You can set up conditional logic based on purchases of specific collections, individual products and a host of other variables related to ecommerce and browsing activity, such as which product a user viewed.
-Mailchimp does this to a certain extent, but Klaviyo allows you to do this on a much more granualr level.
+You can set up conditional logic based on purchases of specific collections, individual products and a host of other variables related to e-commerce and browsing activity, such as which product a user viewed.
+Mailchimp does this to a certain extent, but Klaviyo allows you to do this on a much more granular level.

 While MailChimp allows you to accomplish many of these same automations, Klaviyo’s emphasis on segmentation makes it easier to drill down with your flows and design hyper-targeted responses to subscriber actions.
 In addition, there is now a visual flow builder in Klaviyo that allows you to define the timing and conditions you add to emails in a more elegant fashion than MailChimp.